 2. Profit Margins Reveal True Efficiency

 Buyers pay close attention to this because it shows whether the business can grow without everything getting more expensive at the same pace.
-A brand that runs lean and still makes money shows strength it’s not just pushing for growth, it’s built to last.
+A brand that runs lean and still makes money shows strength — it’s not just straining for growth, it’s built to last.
 And that kind of reliability often makes it more attractive even if it’s not the biggest player in the room.

 3. Traffic and Customer Quality Matter More Than Volume